-A new initiative to train firefighters in fire safety is progressing well.
-This will allow the fire safety team to focus their expertise on higher risk properties across Bournemouth, Christchurch & Poole.
+Wholetime crews are now conducting low risk fire safety audits of small businesses.
+This allows the fire safety team to focus their expertise on higher risk properties across Bournemouth, Christchurch & Poole.

 2.2 KLOE 2: How effective are we at preventing fires and other risks?